cda-tum/mqt-syrec/README.md

   </a>
 </p>

-If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by creating an issue on [GitHub](https://github.com/cda-tum/mqt-syrec/issues).
+If you have any questions, feel free to contact us by creating an issue on [GitHub](https://github.com/cda-tum/mqt-syrec/issues).

 ## Getting Started